 Newly Reported Child Abuse, Spouse/Cohabitant Battering and Sexual Violence Cases

 The statistics on cases involving child abuse, spouse / cohabitant battering and sexual violence cases in the territories are captured by the Child Protection Registry (CPR) and the Central Information System on Spouse / Cohabitant Battering Cases and Sexual Violence Cases (CISSCBSV) managed by Social Welfare Department respectively.
+SWD will upload the collected statistical data onto this web page on quarterly or yearly basis, and only retain the annual statistical data after the end of year for public’s information.
 The number of newly reported child abuse, spouse / cohabitant battering and sexual violence cases during a specific period is tabulated respectively below :

 Annual Statistics in Past Years